Starboy (album): Commercial performance

 In the United States, Starboy debuted at number one on the Billboard 200 with 348,000 album-equivalent units, calculated from 209,000 pure album sales and 175.2 million on-demand streams.
 It marked the Weeknd's second consecutive number-one album and the third-largest debut sales week of 2016.
 At the time, Starboy had the second-largest streaming week for an album ever behind Drake's Views.
 All 18 songs from the album charted on the Billboard Hot 100.
 It marked the second-best total simultaneous Hot 100 entries at the time, after Drake charted 20 songs at the same time in May 2016.
-Starboy was ranked as the third most popular album of 2017 on the Billboard 200.
+Starboy was ranked as the third most successful album of 2017 on the Billboard 200.
+It was the fourth most-streamed album of 2017 on Spotify.

-On April 5, 2022, Starboy was certified four-times platinum by the Recording Industry Association of America (RIAA) for combined sales and streams in excess of four million units in the United States.
+On December 5, 2024, Starboy was certified six-times platinum by the Recording Industry Association of America (RIAA) for combined sales and streams in excess of six million units in the United States.